-This section discusses some open-source datasets for the automatic translation between Indian languages.
-A parallel text corpus is comprised of pairs of sentences, one in source language and another in target language and the meaning of the both sentences are same.
+TABLE II.
+Key points of past few surveys on ML in Indian Languages text corpus is comprised of pairs of sentences, one in source language and another in target language and the meaning of the both sentences are same.

 A. The EMILLE Corpus